qoolixiloop/qool-tmux-loop/README.md

   * but you prefer one single development environment (use vim)
 * because you want to start a pairprogramming session
   * but have no idea on how to do that
+* found anything?
+* :dizzy:

 ### How qoolixiloop intends to make his friends productive
 * you will get my tmux startup script written in shell code
   * this will startup a multiwindow session in a second
-  * you can and will of course adapt it to your individual needs.
-But be aware that the script is sent as a one liner to your shell.
-Therefore even small syntax errors like e.g lagging spaces or even trying to comment the code will not work out.
+  * you can and will of course adapt it to your individual needs. <br/> But be aware that the script is sent as a one liner to your shell. <br/> Therefore even smallsyntax errors like e.g lagging spaces or even <br/>
+    trying to comment the code will not work out.
 * you will get links to pair programming tools (use tmate, or wemux)
   * this will protect you from insecure solutions you may find on the internet
 * you will get links to a simple less secure pairprogramming solution
-  * this will give you an idea on how it works in principle, and how you can mess around with your own ssh server
+  * this will give you an idea on how it works in principle, <br/>
+    and how you can mess around with your own ssh server.
+* like christmas!
+* :sparkling_heart:

 # Download my tmux startup script